GMO VenturePartners | Silicon Valley Lab

 Branch offices of the world: The branch offices of major companies necessary for partnerships come here from throughout the world.

 Investors: They’re here from throughout the world, of course.

 Pieces of the puzzle: There’s an assortment of services and their suppliers for resolving various issues that are required for global growth.

 I can’t help mentioning a term that’s been used too often: all the necessary components for creating champions of the world are available here.
 This is a lab of the world.

-The Japanese who compete here and the entities in which we invests
+The Japanese who compete here and the entities in which our company invests

 Okay then, we should go right ahead and fully leverage Silicon Valley.